-Let’s face it, we’ve all been in this situation: We’re at the grocery store for a gallon of milk, we see that bag of chips, 2 liters of our favorite orange soda, or a 6-pack of beer and end up walking out with more than we wanted.
+Let’s face it, we’ve all been in this situation: We’re at the grocery store for a gallon of milk, we see that bag of chips, and 2 liters of our favorite orange soda and end up walking out with more than we wanted.
 Impulse buys.

 It happens to all of us, and impulse buys add up.

 Impulse buys are those insidious purchases that we make because we see something and immediately want it.
 We didn’t plan it.
 We didn’t even think much about it.
 But, we saw it, mentally loved it, and then plopped down additional cash to buy it.

 It’s a very common spending phenomenon.